-As massage therapists we are better off going with the flow and our client’s natural propensity for processing information than establishing a rule that talking during massage sessions is inappropriate.
+As Thai Massage therapists, we are better off going with the flow and our client’s natural style for processing information than establishing a rule that talking during massage sessions is inappropriate.

-I am not suggesting that massage therapists should talk more during sessions, but I am proposing that a rule of talking as little as possible is not always the best choice, and can even be counterproductive.
+I am not suggesting that therapists should talk more during sessions.
+But I am suggesting that a rule of talking as little as possible is not always the best choice, and can even be counterproductive.